kivy-garden/garden.rotabox/README.md

 There's no need for the remaining two vertices of the above rectangle to be checkpoints, since their legs are already parts of A and C corners.

-#####NOTE: As a general rule, at least one of two consecutive vertices should be a checkpoint, but they don't both have to be.
+#####NOTE: As a general rule, at least one of any two consecutive vertices should be a checkpoint, but they don't both have to be.

 In the above example it's just a matter of efficiency, but in certain cases there are vertices that can't be checkpoints.
 Consider the concave polygon below, to see the problem: